(Associate in Applied Sciences Degree)

 - Students must earn at least 25% of the credit hours required for graduation through instruction by the college awarding the degree.

-The Fashion design student is provided a program curriculum of study related to the fashion industry.
-Fashion classes along with the general core education courses enables the student to enter a specialized track of either Apparel Design or Pattern Design in the second year of studies.
-Upon completion of the 32-semester hour core, students should select one of two specialties: Apparel Design or Pattern Design.
+The Fashion Design student is provided a program curriculum of study related to the fashion industry.
+Fashion classes along with academic core courses enables the student to pursue an AAS in Apparel Design or an AAS in Pattern Design or both.

 SEMESTERS I AND II (Program Core Curriculum)